Philly Special: NFL

 On September 20, 2018, the Cleveland Browns ran the play successfully for a two-point conversion against the New York Jets.
 Running back Duke Johnson took the snap and handed the ball off to wide receiver Jarvis Landry, who threw a pass to quarterback Baker Mayfield.
 As Landry is left-handed, the play was run to the left side of the field, rather than the right side.
 This play has earned nicknames "Baker Special" after Mayfield, "Cleveland Special," and the "Dilly Special" in reference to Bud Light's "Dilly Dilly" ad campaign.
 This play tied the game that the Browns went on to win, ending a 19-game winless streak.
 Bud Light placed "victory fridges" in several Cleveland-area taverns that unlocked upon the Browns winning.

-During week six of the 2021-2022 NFL season, in a game between the Buffalo Bills and the Tennessee Titans on Monday Night Football, the Bills successfully attempted the Philly Special on a two point conversion.
-Play-by-play announcer Steve Levy coined the play "The Buffalo Special."

 On December 2, 2018, the Chicago Bears successfully ran the play for a touchdown against the New York Giants as time expired in the fourth quarter to tie the game and force overtime.
 Trey Burton, who signed with the Bears during the 2018 offseason, flipped the ball to Tarik Cohen, who threw the touchdown.
 However, the Giants would go on to win the game in overtime.

+On October 11, 2020, the Dallas Cowboys successfully ran a very similar play to score a touchdown in their week 5 game against the New York Giants, but with a couple of key differences: The snap went to QB Dak Prescott who handed the ball off to RB Ezekiel Elliott instead of directly to Elliott, and thrower Cedrick Wilson was a Wide Receiver instead of a Tight End.

 On September 19, 2021, the Eagles attempted a similar play against the San Francisco 49ers.
 Greg Ward, a quarterback in college, attempted to throw to Jalen Hurts, but the pass was incomplete.

+On October 18th, 2021, the Buffalo Bills successfully attempted a very similar play on a two point conversion against the Tennessee Titans on Monday Night Football; quarterback Josh Allen took the snap, ran right for a couple steps and flipped the ball to wide receiver Isaiah McKenzie on an end-around, who then flipped the ball to tight end Dawson Knox on a reverse, who completed the pass back to Allen.
+Play-by-play announcer Steve Levy coined the play "The Buffalo Special."